dwadden/dygiepp/README.md

 ## Working with new datasets

-Follow the instructions in as described in the `Formatting a new dataset` section of [DATA.md](DATA.md) to format your labeled or unlabled dataset.
+Follow the instructions in as described in [Formatting a new dataset](DATA.md#formatting-a-new-dataset).

-### Making predicitons on an unlabeled dataset
+### Making predicitons on a new dataset

 To make predictions on a new, unlabeled dataset: